EL CISNE RASTRO

 Particularly interesting are the stalls selling old military paraphernalia, with one selling medals from the First and Second World Wars, old swords, military clothing items, and even a large collection of antique lead soldiers.

 After the antique stalls, move outside into the sunshine and browse the many outdoor market stalls.
-Here, you’ll find everything from sunglasses to DVDs and CDs, old LPs, handmade jewelry, a large selection of English, Spanish and Norwegian books, hardware items, reading glasses, clothing, shawls, shoes, and lots of second-hand items.
+Here, you’ll find everything from sunglasses to DVDs and CDs, old LPs, handmade jewellery, a large selection of English, Spanish and Norwegian books, hardware items, reading glasses, clothing, shawls, shoes, and lots of second-hand items, there is something for everyone here you could spend an entire morning riffling through all the stalls.

 The best place to sit and enjoy food or a drink is at one of the restaurants in the center of the market.
 There are two large cafes here with both indoor seating or outdoor seating in a courtyard.
 In the winter they’re enclosed with fires or space heaters going, so it’s not cold.
 In the summer they’re open-air and lovely and warm.
 Both places make excellent cafe con leche, serve spirits, large selections of Spanish wine, and have a great variety of bottled beer and beer on tap – both the local brew and imported brands.